andres-luengo/grannules/docs/_build/html/_sources/index.rst.txt

 where :math:`\tau` is the timescale of granulation, and :math:`\delta \nu_\mathrm{env}` is the FWHM of the gaussian, which we take to be :math:`\delta \nu_\mathrm{env} = 0.66 \nu_\mathrm{max}^{0.88}` [2]_, [3]_. :math:`H,\, P,\, \tau,\,` and :math:`\alpha` are usually fitted parameters.
 There exist scaling relations for these values, but they are nowhere near accurate enough for practical use [2]_.

 This is where ``grannules`` comes in.
-This Python package is essentially a wrapper around a neural network that, given a star's mass, radius, temperature, luminosity, and evolutionary phase, can predict that star's background parameters much more accurately than existing scaling relations.
+This Python package is essentially a wrapper around a neural network that, given a star's mass, radius, temperature, luminosity, and evolutionary phase, can predict that star's background parameters much more accurately than the existing scaling relations.

 .. toctree::
    :maxdepth: 2